yumibyte/CSMidterm/README.md

 # Developing Kirby Classes!!

-* Can create multiple Kirbys with different skills and attack descriptions
+* Can create a Kirby with different skills and attack descriptions with different equippable foods